vasudhathinks/Personal-Projects/Healthcare_Project/README.md

-This directory contains the two (2) plots for analyzing MIMIC-III Healthcare data as part of a Project Proposal to do while at The Data Incubator.
-To better understand the plots (.png files), the jupyter notebooks (.ipnby files) can be reviewed.
+This directory contains two (2) sub-directories/folders that contain information and analysis of some MIMIC-III Healthcare data as part of the Project Proposal to do while at The Data Incubator.
+Each sub-directory has its own README that explains its contents.